NCI Project Director for HSRI

 Ms. Bradley has been founder and President of Human Services Research Institute since its inception in 1976.
 During that time, it has become a leading resource for public managers in human services across the country.
 After getting her Masters in Political Science at the Eagleton Institute of Politics, she began her work in the 1960s as a staffer to the California Assembly where she contributed to the development of landmark legislation in mental health and developmental disabilities.

-Ms. Hiersteiner is the Project Coordinator for National Core Indicators (NCI).
+Ms. Hiersteiner is the Assistant Director for National Core Indicators (NCI).
+Her areas of expertise include project coordination, data management and data analysis, report writing, and editing.
+She has contributed to numerous technical reports, data briefs, manuscripts, and training/TA materials.
+Dorothy also currently directs the NCI Staff Stability Survey.
 She holds a Master’s degree in Public Policy from the Heller School of Social Policy and Management at Brandeis University in Waltham, Ma.